doolb/Jigsaw-Puzzle/README.md

 * use puzzle mark texture red channel to render special color
 * build a basic ui
 * add tile piece support

+### 2017.8.31
+* change piece shape and cout in runtime
+* display information when game finish